Yifei Ye: FIA Formula 3 Championship

-In October 2018, Ye joined the final round of the F3 Asian Championship with Absolute Racing and rejoined the outfit for the following year's Winter Series, where he claimed three wins and finished as the runner-up.
+In October 2018, Ye joined the final round of the F3 Asian Championship with Absolute Racing, where he claimed two podiums out of three races.
+Ye rejoined the outfit for the following year's Winter Series, where he claimed four wins to finish second in the championship.

-2019 saw Ye progressing to the FIA Formula 3 Championship with Hitech Grand Prix, having joined the Renault Sport Academy over the off-season.
+2019 saw Ye enter the inaugural season of the FIA Formula 3 Championship with Hitech Grand Prix alongside Leonardo Pulcini and Red Bull junior Jüri Vips.
+In the final race in Sochi, he scored his best result of sixth place.

 Euroformula Open Championship

-In May 2020, Ye joined CryptoTower Racing Team and had 11 wins, 13 poles and 12 fastest laps.
-With his dominant performance, Ye claimed the 2020 Euroformula Open Championship title.
+In May 2020, Ye joined CryptoTower Racing in the Euroformula Open championship.
+He would go on to dominate the championship, taking clean sweeps at the Hungaroring, Red Bull Ring, and Catalunya rounds for a total of 11 wins, 13 poles and 12 fastest laps.

+Formula E

+In April 2023, Ye was announced to participate in the official rookie test at Berlin for the TAG Heuer Porsche Formula E Team in the Porsche 99X Electric.
+Ye was able to find a good rhythm and managed to provide a valuable feedback to the engineers on the setup of the Porsche 99X Electric.
+Additionally, following his successful Berlin rookie test, Ye was set to return to the cockpit of the Porsche 99X Electric for the Rome E-Prix Rookie Free Practice.

-Sportscar Racing Career
+Sportscar career

-2021: Impressive rookie season
+2021: Impressive Rookie Season

 At the start of 2021, Ye made his sportscar racing debut with G-Drive Racing, partnering René Binder and Ferdinand Habsburg in the LMP2 category of the Asian Le Mans Series.
 Having taken a pair of victories at the opening round and consolidated their championship gap during the final two races, the trio claimed the ALMS title.

 For his main campaign, Ye would drive for Team WRT alongside Louis Delétraz and Robert Kubica in the European Le Mans Series.
 The team started off in controlling fashion, winning the opening pair of races at Barcelona and Spielberg and gaining an early lead in the standings.
 After two finishes inside the top five, the Chinese driver and his teammates took victory at Spa-Francorchamps, thus clinching the ELMS championship with a round to go.

-Team WRT (24 Hours of Le Mans)
+24 Hours of Le Mans

-In August 2021, Ye shares Team WRT's Oreca 07 LMP2 car with Louis Delétraz and Robert Kubica to compete in 2021 24 Hours of Le Mans.
-Ye completed the most overtakes in LMP2 class during the 24 Hours of Le Mans with 315 passes.
-However, due to an electrical short, was stopped after the Dunlop bridge at the last lap of the race.
-Car No. 41, which led the LMP2 class at the time with Ye at the wheel, was unable to finish the race, and was therefore unclassified in the final results.
+In August 2021, Ye joined his ELMS teammates Delétraz and Kubica at Team WRT to compete in the 24 Hours of Le Mans.
+Ye completed the most overtakes in the LMP2 class, with a total of 315 passes, and led the race for much of its concluding phase.
+However, the car would experience an electrical failure on the very last lap of the race, forcing Ye to retire from the lead and leading to the squad being unclassified in the final results.

+Promotion to Porsche Motorsport

+In October 2021, Ye signed with Porsche as Porsche Motorsport Asian Pacific Selected Driver, becoming Porsche's first-ever official Chinese driver in preparation for a potential role in the upcoming Porsche LMDh program.